|

 Summer months can be quite humid, particularly near the sea, and the mercury creeps over 30 degrees quite often.
 Winters are very moderate although snow falls in the mountains.

-Sights worth visiting in Crete include the Palace of Malia and the Palace of Knossos just outside the capital, Iraklio.
-The Palace of Knossos was built by the Minoans, who flourished as a leading civilization from 2700BC to 1450BC, when much of their rule was destroyed by a massive volcanic eruption in the Aegean Sea.
+Tourist attractions worth visiting when you travel to Crete include the Palace of Malia and the Palace of Knossos just outside the capital, Iraklio.
+The Palace of Knossos was built by the Minoans, who flourished as a leading civilisation from 2700BC to 1450BC, when much of their rule was destroyed by a massive volcanic eruption in the Aegean Sea.